 Retail as a leading indicator.
-The trend in retail sales is used by most countries as a ‘leading indicator’ of macroeconomic patterns.
-In simple terms, retail sales normally show what is happening to the economy in real time and so can correct some of the excesses of computer-generated forecasts based on rubbish data.
-Rapidly-rising retail sales may indicate higher GDP growth rates, whilst a slower growth in sales may indicate consumers are becoming more cautious so that economic growth may slow down or even fall.
+Fluctuations in retail sales are used by most countries as a ‘leading indicator’ of macroeconomic patterns in the domestic economy.
+In simple terms, trends in the direction of retail sales are normally regarded as showing what is happening to the consumer-spending economy in real time.
+Rapidly-rising retail sales may indicate higher GDP growth rates, whilst a slower growth in sales may indicate consumers are becoming more cautious so that economic growth may slow or fall.
 All this assumes that retail sales are generally free of constraint and that people can spend what they want.
-In a world where governments close most retail premises because they are non-essential, the previous patterns may no longer apply.
+But in a world where governments close most retail premises, because they are deemed 'non-essential', normal patterns may no longer apply.

 Actual and Forecast UK Retail Sales Growth (all retail: online and physical stores)